 - Don't let it go to seed.
 The sticker burs are the seed heads.
 While it's not specifically researched by us, there is evidence that suggests that Khaki seeds are only viable for up to two years.
 So in the process of eliminating existing plants, make sure to cut off and dispose of any seed heads that may appear.
 With existing weeds killed and no new seeds, the problem will be under control within a few years.
 Ya.
 I know.
 A few years.

 ** NOTE ** While we will discuss the use of herbicides in this article, it cannot be considered as advice or recommendation of Horizon Pest Control, LLC of Carlsbad, New Mexico.
 The label on all pesticides is the law.
 If they're even available to you at all, how and if you choose to use them is in your own discretion.
 The label is the law.

 Identifying Khaki Weed

-How To Kill Khaki Weed With Herbicide
+How To Control Khaki Weed With Herbicide

 ** NOTE ** The herbicides mentioned here may or may not be available to the general public in your area.
 If not available, then it will be necessary to consult with a professional weed control company.

-It’s easiest to kill these plants when they are young and in a tender immature stage in Spring.
 So you must monitor your lawn and begin treatment as soon as you begin to see young sprouts and continue as new sprouts emerge.

 An initial general Spring time pre and post emergent treatment of the entire lawn to address these and other weeds is advisable.
 This will help eliminate most common weeds while giving the first application to the Khaki removal process.
 Generally, a three way herbicide like Trimec will give the best results.